-A DC motor is an electrical machine which converts electrical energy into mechanical energy.
+A DC motor is an electrical machine that converts electrical energy into mechanical energy.

 The working of DC motor is based on the principle that when a current carrying conductor is placed in a magnetic field, it experiences a mechanical force.

 The direction of the mechanical force is given by Fleming’s Left-hand Rule and its magnitude is given by F = BIL Newton.

 There is no basic difference in the construction of a DC generator and a DC motor.
 In fact, the same DC machine can be used interchangeably as a generator or as a motor.

 DC motors are seldom used in ordinary applications because all electric supply companies furnish alternating current.

 However, for special applications such as in steel mills, mines, and electric trains, it is advantageous to convert alternating current into direct current in order to use dc motors.
 The reason is that the speed/torque characteristics of DC motors are much more superior to that of AC motors.

 Therefore, it is not surprising to note that for industrial drives, DC motors are as popular as three-phase induction motors.

 DC motor working is based on the principle that when a current carrying conductor is placed in a magnetic field, the conductor experiences a mechanical force.